factorial-io/fstack/packages/stack-vue/README.md

 This is the Vue plugin for `@factorial/stack-core`.

 It provides a linting task.
-The configuration for that can be found in [.eslintrc.js](.eslintrc.js), which also uses the `.eslintrc.js` from `@factorial/stack-javascript`.
+The configuration files for that can be found in [eslint](eslint).

 Please be aware that this package not only lints `.vue`, but also `.js`, `.mjs` and `.cjs` files.
 This means that you do not need the `@factorial/stack-javascript` package.